If you’re wondering how to travel Japan on a budget this post is for you.

-So when figuring out how to travel Japan cheaply just ask yourself this – What are you spending your money on?
+So when figuring out how to travel Japan on a budget ask yourself this – What are you spending your money on and how can I improve?
 Travelling Japan can be expensive if you make it expensive.
-A.K.A. spending $100 a night on a room or getting a Starbucks twice a day, or eating at a nice restaurant everyday or buying trinkets at every city.
+A.K.A. spending $100 a night on a room, eating at a nice restaurant everyday or buying trinkets at every city..
 Restraint it key!

 If you’re smart, you can definitely live out you dreams of travelling to Japan and travelling Japan cheaply.
 This doesn’t have to be some unicorn fantasy, it’s completely doable if you are smart with your money!
-Here are somethings I’ve learned on how to travel Japan cheaply (ps I travelled in “peak” seasons: fall here and spring here).
-Here we go!
+So without further adieu, here are somethings I’ve learned on how to travel Japan a budget (ps I travelled in “peak” seasons: fall here and spring here).

-Get a Jrail Pass – I know it’s a lot of money upfront but in the end it’s worth it if you are going to be travelling to a lot of places.
+Get a Jrail Pass – When you are trying to travel Japan on a budget this price tag can be scary.
+I know I was Googling and searching for advice relentlessly.
+I know it’s a lot of money upfront but in the end it’s worth it – even if the price tag is almost $600 for 14 days of use.
+If you are going to be travelling to a lot of places then go for it.
 Check out which region you will be travelling in and get the Jrail Pass that fits you.
 The Jrail is also good for some local public transit which I thought was pretty cool.

 Eat at grocery stores or 100 yen shops/ bakeries – Not all the time of course because the food prices in Japan are totally reasonable and affordable.
 But if you’re eating out 3X a day then your $7 breakfast, $9 lunch and $13 dinner has suddenly added up to $29 which even if you are only there for two weeks adds up to $406!
 Aim for $10 a day on food but remember to treat yourself!
 You are travelling to an amazing country with food to match.